DevExpress/XPO/Tutorials/WinForms/Classic/implement-crud-functionality-with-xpo-objects.md

 * Double click a record in one window to open the edit dialog, and double click the same record in another window.
 * Type something and save changes in each window.
 The first application saves changes successfully, but the second fails with the error message: *Cannot persist the object.
 It was modified or deleted (purged) by another application*.
 ### Handle the exception and reload an object
+* Open the `EditCustomerForm` designer.
+* Select `LayoutControl` and add `SimpleButton` from Toolbox.
-* Open the `EditCustomerForm` in the designer.
-Drag a `SimpleButton` component from the toolbox and drop it to the `LayoutControl`.
-Customize the layout to align all buttons neatly.
+* Customize the layout to align all buttons neatly.
 * Rename the `simpleButton1` control to **btnReload** and set the `Text` property to **&Reload**.
 * Double click the `btnReload` control to add the `Click` event handler (you can use the **Properties** window to add it).
 * Select all lines in the `EditCustomerForm_Load` method and click the **Edit > Refactor > Extract Method** menu item or use **Ctrl+R,Ctrl+M**.